Generate a diagnostic file

 Upload a file to Splunk Support

-If you have a support case already open, you can attach a diag at the conclusion of generating the output.
-Alternatively, you can upload a file that already exists, such as a previously generated diag or other debugging data.
+If you have a support case open, you can automatically send a diag file to the open case once the diag file is generated Alternatively, you can upload a file that already exists, such as a previously generated diag or other debugging data.

 To generate and upload a diag, the CLI syntax is:

 To upload a file you already have, the CLI syntax is:

 - This command interactively prompts for values such as a splunk.com user name and password, choice of open cases for that user, and a description of the upload.

 If you know the open case number or other values, you can set those flags in the diag command directly: